mwarning/testmesh/README.md

 # Testmesh - Basic Mesh Routing Protocols

 A code base to quickly implement mesh routing protocols.
 A collection of basic protocols have been implemented already.
-Included is also a OpenWrt package that is ready to be used in real networks, albeit not being production ready.
+Included is also a OpenWrt package that is ready to be used in real networks, albeit not being production quality.

-The goal of this project is to help to develop better mesh routing protocols, so that community networks such as Freifunk can scale better.
+The goal of this project is to help to develop better mesh routing protocols, so that community networks such as [Freifunk](https://freifunk.net) scale better.

-Note: These implementations
+Note: These implementations...
 * do not adhere to any technical publication
 * do not care about byte ordering (Endianness)
 * are single threaded for simplicity (but use non-blocking I/O)